Hikaru Nakamura: 2011: Tata Steel Group A victory

-In the January 2011 FIDE rating list, Nakamura was ranked number 10 in the world with a rating of 2751.

 Nakamura began training with former world champion Garry Kasparov.
 The first of several training sessions were held in New York at the beginning of January, but the training ended in December 2011.

-From January 14 through 30, Nakamura competed in the Tata Steel Grandmaster A tournament in Wijk aan Zee among a field of world No. 1 and defending champion Magnus Carlsen, world champion and world No. 2 Viswanathan Anand, world No. 3 and reigning World Blitz champion Levon Aronian, world No. 4 and former world champion Vladimir Kramnik, world No. 7 Alexander Grischuk, former FIDE world champion Ruslan Ponomariov, reigning Russian champion Ian Nepomniachtchi, reigning Chinese champion Wang Hao, Maxime Vachier-Lagrave, Alexei Shirov, Anish Giri, Jan Smeets, and Erwin L'Ami.
+From January 14–30, Nakamura competed in the Tata Steel Tournament in Wijk aan Zee among a field of Magnus Carlsen, Viswanathan Anand, Levon Aronian, Vladimir Kramnik, Alexander Grischuk, Ruslan Ponomariov, Ian Nepomniachtchi, Wang Hao, Maxime Vachier-Lagrave, Alexei Shirov, Anish Giri, Jan Smeets, and Erwin L'Ami.
 The average rating of the field was 2740, making this thirteen-round event a category 20 tournament.
 After twelve rounds, Nakamura was in clear first place with 8½ points going into the final round, half a point ahead of Anand and a full point ahead of Carlsen and Aronian.
 In the final round, Nakamura drew against Wang with the black pieces in a King's Indian Defense.
 With the draw, Nakamura finished with 9/13 (+5), a tournament performance rating of 2879, and guaranteed at least a share of first place.
 With Anand's final round draw against Nepomniachtchi, Nakamura clinched sole possession of first place, making him the first American to win the Wijk aan Zee tournament since 1980.
 The win also guaranteed that Nakamura would join Carlsen (winner of the 2010 Pearl Spring chess tournament) as qualifiers for Grand Slam Masters Final 2011 in September 2011.
 Nakamura after the tournament stated that his goal was to reach a 2800 rating by the end of the year; the win raised his rating from 2751 to 2774 and from world No. 10 to world No. 7 on the unofficial live rating list.

 Kasparov called Nakamura's victory the best by an American in more than 100 years: